Waddamana Power Stations

-Waddamana Hydro-Electric power station (originally known as the Great Lake Scheme) was the first hydro-electric power plant ever operated by the Tasmanian Hydro-Electric Department (later the Hydro-Electric Commission or HEC), opened in 1916.
+Waddamana Hydro-Electric power station (originally known as the Great Lake Scheme) was the first hydro-electric power plant operated by the Tasmanian Hydro-Electric Department opening in 1916.

 Waddamana Hydro-Electric Power Station

 The privately owned Tasmanian Hydro-Electric Power and Metallurgical Co.
-Ltd. (HEPMCo) first took a serious interest in generating hydro-electric power from one of Tasmania's highland rivers in late 1909, to provide power for James Hyndes Gillies' newly patented electrolytic process for zinc refining, and a "carbide" smelter to be constructed near Snug.
+(HEPMCo) first took a serious interest in generating hydro-electric power from one of Tasmania's highland rivers in late 1909, to provide power for James Hyndes Gillies' newly patented electrolytic process for zinc refining, and a "carbide" smelter to be constructed near Snug.
 They resolved to construct a hydro-electric power plant in the valley of the Ouse River, above the town that bears that name.
-Water was to be provided by a small dam on the great lake at Miena, which would then divert water down the steep drop using a woodstave pipeline and a flume.
+Water was to be provided by a small dam on the Great Lake at Miena, which would then divert water down the steep drop using a woodstave pipeline and a flume.
 Construction began in earnest in 1910.

 However, the Tasmanian Hydro-Electric Power and Metallurgical Co. ran out of money before the scheme could be completed, and they sold the incomplete works to the newly formed Hydro-Electric Department in 1914.
 The works were completed under Hydro-Electric Department ownership in 1915, and the plant was officially opened in 1916.
 It was the first plant ever operated by them.

 The plant operated at its original capacity of 7 MW from 1916 via 2 x 4,900HP(3.65MW) turbines; a 3rd turbine was added in 1919.
 After 1922, 6 x 8,000HP (5.96MW) turbines were installed to meet increased demand.